-Please click here to see Our Exciting New Programme for 2021-2022
+Please click here to see Programme Details 2021-22a

 This category is used for the messages to members that appear in the top leftmost panel on the front page.

-Please click here to see Our Exciting New Programme for 2021-2022
+Please click here to see Programme Details 2021-22a

 While Covid continues to prevent us from having lectures at Stalbridge Village Hall we are presenting Zoom lectures, for our members, in April, May, June and July 2021.

 If you are are new to Zoom, this link will help help you to get started.